swisstopo/swissgeol-boreholes-dataextraction/README.API_and_Docker.md

 4. **Run the Docker container**

-4.1. **Run the Docker Container without concerning about AWS Credentials**
+4.1. **Run the Docker Container without worrying about AWS Credentials**

 To run the Docker container, use the following command: